 - 1 cup of cheap high proof vodka (helps the oils to be dispersed throughout the solution and kills bacteria on fabrics)

-- 15-25 drops of any of the suggested oils
+- 15-25 drops of any of the suggested essential oils*

 *We recommend Lavender, Tea Tree, Clary Sage, Rosemary or Peppermint.
 Any of these will do a good job of deodorizing (or any mixture of these).